 You might need to give the pastry cream a quick whisk once it has cooled before using it.

 If you try this recipe or any other recipe on this site, please then don’t forget to rate the recipe and leave a comment below.
 I would love to know how it turned out!

 - 500 grams milk full fat or 2%

 - 100 grams egg yolk (from about 5-6 large eggs)

 - 40 grams all-purpose flour

-- 6 grams pure vanilla extract or vanilla bean paste or 1/2 vanilla bean
+- 1/2 teaspoon pure vanilla extract or vanilla bean paste or 1/2 vanilla bean pod

 - HEAT THE MILK MIXTURE.
 In a medium saucepan, combine the milk, butter, and 1/4 of the sugar.
 If using vanilla bean, infuse the milk by scraping out the seeds and adding them into the saucepan.
 Set over medium heat and bring to a simmer.
 At this point, it is a good idea to set a strainer over a bowl and place it near the stove.